davidedomini/presentation-2025-IJCNN-GFL-SparseFul/presentation-2025-IJCNN-GFL-sparseful.typ

 - #emph[Standardization]: The field lacks mature tools for evaluation, building better benchmarks is essential

 == Conclusions
-- *SParSeFuL* introduces a new framework to greatly reduce energy consumptions , bandwidth, and latency while keeping high accuracy, combining federated learning with model compression
+- #emph[SParSeFuL] introduces a new framework to reduce energy consumptions , bandwidth, and latency while keeping high accuracy, combining *federated learning* with *models compression* and *self-organizing programming paradigms*
-- *Aligned with Society 5.0*: By removing central servers and minimizing communication, it supports human-centered, sustainable smart societies
+- #emph[Aligned with Society 5.0]: By removing central servers and minimizing communication, it supports human-centered, sustainable smart societies
-- *Promising Results*: Early experiments show strong gains in efficiency with little accuracy loss
+- #emph[Promising Results]: Early experiments show strong gains in efficiency with little accuracy loss